canmom/canmom.github.io/_posts/nier/2021-07-19-automata-part-1.md

 The gestalts, along with the android overseers of the project such as Devola and Popola, panic; their only solution is to use the two magic book devices, Grimoire Noir and Grimoire Weiss, to forcibly return every gestalt into their replicant bodies at once, effectively genociding the replicants to save the gestalts.
 However, this plan requires Weiss to be powered up by collecting things called 'sealed verses'.
 Dev and Pop hatch a scheme to trick Replicant Nier, who lives a hard life trying to find money to support his Yonah, into acquiring the sealed verses.

+{% include figure.html src='embed/nier/KaineRemake.webp' alt='Kainé, as illustrated in the remake of Replicant.
+She has white hair done up in a complex braid and decorated with a white flower (a Lunar Tear).
+Her outfit is basically skimpy white lingerie, covering her torso but not much else.
+She carries two long serrated swords.
+Her left arm and leg are tightly wrapped in bandages.' class='float right' wraptight=true %}

 Over the course of this quest, Nier encounters various societies: notably the masked city of Façade.
 He becomes close friends with two outcasts: Kainé, ostracised both for her intersex status and the sociopathic Shade possessing half her body; and Emil, an immortal experimental weapon from before the apocalypse who lives on top of the lab which manufactured him and his sister.

 Meanwhile, Gestalt Nier---who has adopted the edgy moniker of 'Shadowlord'---finally catches on that they're tricking him, and resolves to take matters into his own hands to save Yonah.
 He attacks the village where Replicant Nier lives along with some loyal Gestalts, attempting to seize control over Grimoire Weiss.
 But Grimoire Weiss has grown so close to Nier, Emil and Kainé that he resists control; Gestalt Nier resorts to flying off with Replicant Yonah so he can at least restore her gestalt to her body.

 Desperate to recover Yonah, Replicant Nier continues to fight, becoming far stronger than Devola and Popola can control any longer.
 He passes through a number of tragic stories, killing shades without recognising their nature---notably for today's story, Emil absorbs his sister Halua's powers (to save Kainé), in the process turning into a skeleton with a huge spherical head; and the gang kill an unusually strong P-33 robot called 'Beepy' or 'P-chan' which cares for a gestalt child.

+{% include figure.html src='embed/nier/PopolaRemake.webp' alt="Popola artwork for the remake.
+She looks very similar to Devola, but has much neater hair, and a more reserved pose." class="float left" wraptight=true %}

 Eventually Replicant Nier makes it to the castle of Gestalt Nier, and---supported by the people of Façade---fights his way up to the top, where he is confronted by Devola and Popola, who reveal their true nature---and the trauma of working the gestalt program through the centuries.
 Nier kills Popola, and Devola goes berserk; to save his friends from their magic, Emil unleashes a destructive spell that appears to kill him, but his head is actually flung far away.